add2cal/docs/src/integration/webflow.md

 * Back at the designer, create a new custom element.
 * For the tag name (under "Settings" at the new element), use `add-to-calendar-button`.
 * Add a new attribute to the element.
-The name should be "proKey".
-The value would be the proKey you want to use.
+The name should be "prokey".
+The value would be the prokey you want to use.
 * That's it.
 Publish and test.

 <br /><br />